pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-The map method is similar to the each method in the .erb templates.
+The map method is similar to the each method in the `.erb` templates.
 It iterates through the array of items and displays the items’ attributes using bracket notation.
-The brackets are equivalent to Rails’ <%= => tags.
+The brackets are equivalent to Rails’ `<%= =>` tags.
 They’re used to inject the item attributes into the html, making it dynamic.
 It eventually returns the items variable, which now is a DOM element with item attributes wrapped in html elements.

 But hold on--we’re not done just yet!
 When we iterate through items in React, there must be a way to identify each item into the component’s DOM.
-For that, we’ll use a unique attribute of each item, also known as ‘key’.
+For that, we’ll use a unique attribute of each item, also known as `key`.
 To add a key to the item, we need to use the key attribute in the div that wraps it, like this:

 _app/assets/javascripts/components/_\_all_\__items.js.jsx_
 ```javascript